 The guys at the top can change the commission structure at any time and because of their past history, I wouldn’t want to be putting the future of my financial security in their hands.

-Not only is World Ventures a pyramid scheme, bu
+Not only is World Ventures a pyramid scheme, but they also have the highest rate of failures with 80% of reps losing money.

 I think this is due to the overly complex compensation plan and the fact that the expensive DreamTrips membership won’t give you access to any more than a quick Google search would.